calumholmes/music_goblin/README.md

 ## Installation

-To install Music Fairy, follow these steps:
+To install Music Goblin, follow these steps:

 1. Clone the repository from GitHub: [github.com/bugswriter/music_fairy](https://github.com/bugswriter/music_fairy)

-2. Copy the `music-fairy` script somewhere on your system.
+2. Copy the `music-goblin` script somewhere on your system.

 3. Install yt-dlp.